hathorexury/technicaltestexury/README.md

-# exury - Tech excersice
+# exury - Tech excersice by Jose Ruiz

 ## Material UI - Vite.js in TypeScript example

 The main goal of the test is to build a side menu bar by having in count the following requirements:

-1. Must be full height but should not be fixed
+1. Must be full height but should not be fixed - completed
-2. Needs to be implemented with Material UI components
+2. Needs to be implemented with Material UI components - completed
-3. Must have a transition between collapsed and expanded
+3. Must have a transition between collapsed and expanded - completed
-4. Each link should route to a different route
+4. Each link should route to a different route - completed
-5. On each route the user must to have a different title on tab of the browser
+5. On each route the user must to have a different title on tab of the browser - completed
-6. Mark as selected the actual active route
+6. Mark as selected the actual active route - completed

 ### How should looks like